Today we’re going to share a complete step-by-step LumaFusion tutorial.

 Now that your clips are on the timeline, you can swipe across to scrub through the footage.
 You can tap and drag clips to move them around the timeline.

-Now it’s time to trim down the footage.
+Now let’s check out how to trim footage.

 How To Trim Footage On Lumafusion